tablespoon/panel_ticker/README.md

 For certain ambiguous symbols, providing the nasdaq: tag will cause Google to return stock information more reliably:
 * `path/to/panel_ticker nasdaq:ford`

+Google will be queried no more than once every 180 seconds.
+This is configurable in the script, but setting the frequency too high will cause Google to block your queries.